Skip to content

 if no_previous_segments:

-# No segment from previous day => unknown until first event
+# No segment from previous or current day => unknown until first event

 return ContinuousTimeSegmentation._create_time_segment(